Piotr Ogrodziński: Public intellectual

 On 6 May 2018, Ogrodziński was a founding member of the Conference of Ambassadors of the Republic of Poland, a group of 29 former Polish ambassadors of an Altanticist bent who supported Poland's membership in NATO and the EU and who feel that the current PiS government has been damaging Poland's relations with both NATO and the EU.
 In its founding statement, the Conference of Ambassadors declared: "Our geopolitical position forces us to choose: integration with the West or submission to the revisionist empire from the East.
 History has shown that daydreams about a third way in the middle of Europe lead to dire consequences.
 Let us not get pushed out of the European Union, let us not allow our ties with NATO to be weakened."
 The same letter accused Russia of sponsoring populist movements of both left and right in Europe and North America as part of a gambit to break up both the European Union and NATO.
 The line about "daydreams about a third way in the middle of Europe" was a reference to the Third Europe concept championed by the Polish Foreign Minister Colonel Józef Beck.
 In the 1930s, Beck envisioned the idea of a Polish-led bloc of eastern European states to be called Third Europe that was intended to make Poland into a world power.
-The concept of Third Europe faltered owing to the fact that Germany was the world's second largest economy at the time and all of eastern Europe was dominated economically by the Reich even before the Second World War, which led to a tendency in eastern Europe to follow the lead of Berlin rather than Warsaw.
+The concept of Third Europe faltered as Germany was the world's second largest economy at the time and all of eastern Europe was dominated economically by the Reich even before the Second World War, which led to a tendency in eastern Europe to follow the lead of Berlin rather than Warsaw.